riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/step-10-passing-1.png" class="img-responsive" />

-And with that we are ready for our <a href="https://www.meteor.com/tutorials/blaze/publish-and-subscribe" target="_blank">final step</a>.
+Sweet, we're ready for our <a href="https://www.meteor.com/tutorials/blaze/publish-and-subscribe" target="_blank">final step</a>.

 ##Implementing Step 11 of the tutorial

-Step 11 of the tutorial deals with removing autopublish so we're already set as we did that off the bat, but there are also some enhancements that are made to the application.
+Step 11 of the tutorial deals with removing autopublish; we're already set there, as we removed autopublish right off the bat.
+There are also a number of enhancements that are made to the application in step 11 however, so let's have a look at those.

 <div class="panel panel-info">
   <div class="panel-heading">